lambda-dom/weidu_library/weidu_library/docs/libraries/spell_symbols.md

 * [Source code](../../spell_symbols.tpa).

-# A. `spell.ids` action functions.
+# A. `spell.ids` patching.

+## A. 1.
+Action functions.

 note(s):
-* All functions in this section are action functions that patch `spell.ids`.
+* All functions in this section are action functions that patch `spell.ids`, essentially wrappers around the `ADD_SPELL` macro.

-`add_spell_symbol INT_VAR level STR_VAR symbol type resource patch = "*"`
+`add_spell_symbol INT_VAR level STR_VAR symbol type patch = "*"`

 A wrapper around the WeiDU `ADD_SPELL` action macro.
-The function FAIL's if `symbol` already exists in `spell.ids`, `type` is not a valid spell type to add (see [Add spell types](../../resources/2da/spells/add_types.2da)) or `level` is not an integer in the [0-9] range. `resource` is the spell resource to be copied (full path, no extension) and `patch` is the name of an optional patch function; the function must be in scope and will be called with no arguments.
+The function FAIL's if `symbol` already exists in `spell.ids`, `type` is not a valid spell type to add (see [Add spell types](../../resources/2da/spells/add_types.2da)) or `level` is not an integer in the [0-9] range. `patch` is the name of an optional patch function; the function must be in scope and will be called with no arguments.

+The spell resource used is a generic, black spell.
+It is expected that it is overriden later in the install.

 `change_spell_symbol INT_VAR level STR_VAR symbol type`

 Changes the spell `symbol` to `type` and `level`.
-This is implemented as a call to `ADD_SPELL` where `symbol` must already exist in `spell.ids`, so it adds a new slot to `spell.ids` unless `type` and `level` are the same, in which case the call is a no-op.
+This is implemented as a call to `ADD_SPELL` where `symbol` must already exist in `spell.ids`.
+It adds a new slot to `spell.ids` unless `type` and `level` are the same, in which case the call is a no-op.
 The original spell resource is untouched.

-## A. 1.
-Table interface.
+## A. 2.
+Patchers.

-`add_spell_symbols STR_VAR table patches = "*"`

-Add new spell symbols to `spell.ids` using a table that must have the format of [Add spell symbols table](../../resources/2da/templates/add_symbols.2da).
-The resource used is a generic blank spell; it is assumed that it is patched or overriden later on the install. `patches` is an optional file to be `INCLUDED` containing patching functions referenced by name in `table`; any such patching function will be called with no arguments.

-`change_spell_symbols STR_VAR table`

-Change spell symbols in `spell.ids` using a table that must have the format of [Change spell symbols table](../../resources/2da/templates/change_symbols.2da).

-# B. `spell.ids` patchers.

 note(s):
 * Unless explicitly said otherwise, all functions in this section are patching functions for `spell.ids`.